USAMRIID authority figure and Extinction Horizon antagonist

 Defining story events

 Story anchors: Main book by book arc: Extinction Red Line: Gibson's role in the VX-99 past makes him a key inheritor of Operation Burn Bright.
-Brett's transformation should end the program.
 Instead, Gibson interprets the failure as evidence that the project can be redirected.
 If a controllable super soldier cannot be made, he imagines a bioweapon that can kill abroad and spare American soldiers.

 Early life and backstory: Gibson's early career is rooted in military science, national-security thinking, and the conviction that future wars can be altered by biological control.
 In the Red Line chronology he is already ambitious and invested in VX-99.
 When Trevor Brett is recovered, Gibson can see the cost of the recovery, but he primarily reads Brett as a breakthrough.
 That moral misreading defines him.
 A human victim becomes data, and data becomes justification for another stage of experimentation.

 Main book by book arc: Extinction Red Line: Gibson's role in the VX-99 past makes him a key inheritor of Operation Burn Bright.
-Brett's transformation should end the program.
 Instead, Gibson interprets the failure as evidence that the project can be redirected.
 If a controllable super soldier cannot be made, he imagines a bioweapon that can kill abroad and spare American soldiers.

 - Story anchors